Modified Harris Hip Score [MHHS-8]

 References

 Harris, W. H. (1969).
-Traumatic arthritis of the hip after dislocation and acetabular fractures: treatment by mold arthroplasty.
+Traumatic arthritis of the hip after dislocation and acetabular fractures: Treatment by mold arthroplasty.
 The Journal of Bone and Joint Surgery.
 American Volume, 51(4), 737–755.

-Soderman, P., & Malchau, H. (2001).
+Söderman, P., & Malchau, H. (2001).
 Is the Harris hip score system useful to study the outcome of total hip replacement?
 Clinical Orthopaedics and Related Research, 384, 189–197.

 Byrd, J. W. T., & Jones, K. S. (2000).
 Hip arthroscopy in athletes: 10-year follow-up.
 The American Journal of Sports Medicine, 37(11), 2140–2143.